Ornamental grasses and grasslike plants

 From New Zealand.
 Grows to 2 ft. tall and 3 ft. wide.
 Widely arching clumps of light green and reddish brown foliage; leaves develop red and orange highlights in good light.
 Some tendency to self-seed and spread under moist conditions.
 Often short-lived.Carex texensis

 Southwestern native.
 Fine-textured, mat-forming sedge grows to 4–6 in. high.
 Medium green, drooping leaves form a wavy carpet dotted by lax flowering stems.
 Excellent small-scale lawn substitute or groundcover; often used in meadow mixes.
 Trim to remove seed heads.
 Needs partial to full shade and regular water.

 Grows to 1–2 ft. high and spreads slowly.
 Dark green leaves are edged in creamy white.
-Good edging or groundcover.
+Makes a good edging or groundcover.
 Regular water.

 Dense tuft of slender, silvery green leaves with tips that curl with age.
 Grows about 2 ft. high and wide and makes a good accent or groundcover in shade.